Contesting Wills & Estate Litigation: Gold Coast Lawyers

-Our Gold Coast Will dispute experts are here to help you get what you are entitled to.
+Our Gold Coast estate litigation lawyers are here to help you get what you are entitled to

 If you have been left out of someone’s Will, or if you have not been adequately provided for by someone who was obligated to provide for you during their life, you may be able to make a Family Provision Application to the Supreme Court for your rightful share of a deceased person’s estate.

 Succession Law is very complex.
-Attwood Marshall Lawyers are proud to be highly reputed in the legal industry for our expertise in this area and our estate litigation specialists practice exclusively in this field.
-We are here to assist our clients who are faced with the contentious issues that can arise over Wills when a loved one passes away.
+Attwood Marshall Lawyers are proud to be highly reputed in the legal industry for our expertise in this area and our estate litigation specialists practice exclusively in their chosen field.
+We are here to assist our clients who are faced with the contentious issues that can arise over Wills and estates when a loved one passes away.

 Book online now

 For more information about contesting a Will in QLD, simply provide your details and our Information Pack will be sent to your inbox.

 Someone can contest a Will if they believe they have been unfairly left out of a Will or if they have not been adequately provided for under the terms of a Will.
 This can be done by making a Family Provision Claim.
 If there is no Will, under the rules of intestacy, a person that falls within the categories of eligibility set by legislation can make a Family Provision Claim.

 To be an eligible person who may apply to the court for a family provision order, you must be: